dynawo/dynawo-large-scale-validation/contingencies-screening/doc/user/USAGE.md

 metric that measures the "distance" between Hades and DynaFlow results).
 These actual scores are then _added_ to the results dataframe.
 This allows one to check how well (or badly) the prediction is working.
+Give Dynawo executable to be used for the Dynawo simulations.
+Either use an absolute path to the executable, or make sure it is on your $PATH.

 ### -n N_REPLAY, --n_replay N_REPLAY (default value: 25)